 BioFuels4U owns land and fuel storage facilities at the port of Pepillo Salcedo and in Santiago.
 It operates from a free zone in the Santiago area, in which there are no import duties to be paid, and has been trading for 5 years.
 This company has been unable to grow due to a lack of experienced management and financing.
 Caribbean Biofuels Ltd. plans to significantly increase output for this facility.

-The company has all of the permissions and permits required to export fuels, to import first generation agrofuel feed-stocks, and to produce, store, blend and distribute biofuels.
-This provides an immediate vehicle for sales of biodiesel to existing clients.
-This subsidiary, under the direction of our sales force, will focus on the freezone areas of DR, and build on its existing client base.
+The company has all of the permissions and permits required to export fuels, import first-generation agrofuel feed-stocks, and produce, store, blend and distribute biofuels.
+This provides an immediate vehicle for the sale of biodiesel to existing clients.
+This subsidiary, under the direction of our sales force, will focus on the Freezone areas of DR and build on its existing client base.

-We have asked Monolithic Dome Institute for plans for the construction of the tank farm, to include all storage containments that are designed to withstand hurricanes and earthquakes.
+We have asked Monolithic Dome Institute for plans for the construction of the tank farm, including all storage containments that are designed to withstand hurricanes and earthquakes.

 Cost US$ 37.594 million

 As required by the law of the Dominican Republic, the company will construct accommodations for staff employed across the whole operation.
 In addition to quotes received from local contractors, we have approached the US company Gigacrete for a proposal.
 Part of the social housing project will include recreational facilities for staff, comprising baseball and soccer pitches and a volleyball court, with seating for spectators.
 It will include also a local school project to create an animal shelter to educate children on animal welfare.

 Stage 2: While the processing plant is under construction, the company will engage with one or more oil trading companies to create a staged and continuous supply of D2 diesel for blending.
 We shall also employ three oil traders to create the necessary structures for trading diesel and biodiesel to initiate an ongoing US$ revenue stream.